Chess Champion Mark V

 Chess Champion Mark V (English) 3 18 x 18

 The strength of play assumed from this win allied to a striking design and many new features made it a must have machine for the chess computer enthusiast.
-Amongst the great and the good who had a Mark V were former Prime Minister James Callaghan, World Snooker Champion Steve Davis, delicious TV presenter Anna Ford, and actor Anthony Valentine (Colditz, Callan).
+Amongst the great and the good who had a Mark V were former Prime Minister James Callaghan, World Snooker Champion Steve Davis, TV presenter Anna Ford, and actor Anthony Valentine (Colditz, Callan).

 The Mark V was regarded as cutting edge technology at a comparatively reasonable price.
 The cost was £280, compared with a GGM + Morphy at £295 and a Fidelity Champion Sensory at £330.